etlbox/etlbox.website/hugo/content/docs/db-connectors/merge.md

 # Syncing tables with Merge

-ETLbox can be used to integrate data from different source and write them into different destinations.
+ETLBox can be used to integrate data from different source and write them into different destinations.
 Most of the time you will use tables in a database as target.
 A very common use case here is to keep a source and destination tables "in sync".